 - Measure or weigh flour or other ingredients to prepare batters, doughs, fillings, or icings, using scales or graduated containers.

 - Observe color of products being baked and adjust oven temperatures, humidity, or conveyor speeds accordingly.

 - Combine measured ingredients in bowls of mixing, blending, or cooking machinery.

 - Apply glazes, icings, or other toppings to baked goods, using spatulas or brushes.

 - Decorate baked goods, such as cakes or pastries.

 Things a Baker Should Know How to Do

-Bakers state the following job skills are important in their day-to-day work.
+When polled, Bakers say the following skills are most frequently used in their jobs: